-A theoretical, historical, and empirical analysis of gangs from a sociological perspective.

-Examines gang structure, relationship to local networks, social control agents, and the intersection of race, class, and gender.
+A theoretical, historical and empirical analysis of gangs from a sociological perspective.
+Examines gang structure, relationship to local networks, social control agents, and the intersection of race, class and gender.
+Cross-listed with CRJ-4650.

 SOC-4720: Social Research Methods - 3 hours